Iceland Road Trip

 photos of reykjavik Chasing light inside Harpa

-Tip: take the lift to the top floor of the eastern facade to enjoy this striking view of the building.
+Here’s a tip: take the elevator to the top floor of the eastern side of the building to enjoy this amazing view.

 photos of reykjavik photos of reykjavikThe Sun Voyager